This is the multi-page printable view of this section. Click here to print.

 }

-module contains a number of commonly used connectors.
+The lucille-core module contains a number of commonly used connectors.
 Additional connectors with a large number of dependencies are provided as optional plugin modules.

 Lucille Connectors (Core)